sanu151/React-JS/README.md

 - Consider using a CSS preprocessor like Sass or Less for advanced features and organization.
 - Leverage CSS frameworks like Bootstrap or Material-UI for pre-built components and styles.

-By effectively combining these methods, you can create visually appealing and maintainable React applications with well-structured CSS styling.

 ## Create and use React component